NFL reduces testing for asymptomatic vaccinated players

 “If guys make it back, that’s great,” said coach Kevin Stefanski, who also is sidelined after testing positive.
 “If they don’t, we’ll be just fine.”

-Elsewhere, the Chicago Bears activated nose tackle Eddie Goldman from the reserve/COVID-19 list and announced their plan if their three coordinators are not cleared for Monday night’s game against the Minnesota Vikings after testing positive for the virus during the week.
+Elsewhere, the Chicago Bears activated nose tackle Eddie Goldman from the reserve/COVID-19 list on Saturday, clearing the way for him to play in Monday night’s game against Minnesota.

-Pass game coordinator and quarterbacks coach John DeFilippo would fill in for Lazor.
-Longtime NFL defensive coordinator and former Cleveland Browns head coach Mike Pettine, in his first season as Chicago’s senior defensive assistant, would call the defense.
-And assistant special teams coach Brian Ginn would serve as special teams coordinator.

-Washington activated defensive linemen Jonathan Allen, Montez Sweat, Casey Tohill and James Smith-Williams from the reserve/COVID-19 list.